 Northeastern University is deeply committed to becoming a greener institution and has taken great steps towards sustainability.

-Northeastern University – Seattle will offer high-demand graduate degrees that fill the region’s critical needs for highly educated professionals in science and technology fields, business leadership, and health-care innovation.
+Northeastern University – Seattle offers high-demand graduate degrees that fill the region’s critical needs for highly educated professionals in science and technology fields, business leadership, and health-care innovation.

 Northeastern’s research focus, particularly in drug discovery, cybersecurity, global health, and energy storage and conversion, offers broad prospects for partnerships with the Puget Sound region’s growth businesses and new ventures.

-The university will gain a stronger, more diverse student and alumni community, and expanded educational, research, and community partnerships.
+The university has gained a stronger, more diverse student and alumni community, and expanded educational, research, and community partnerships.